Our region's plan

 The business and operational plan (volume 2) applies to the board and outlines how it will invest the money that it raises through levies and other funding sources over a three-year timeframe.

-An implementation plan outlines the 47 actions that the board implements each year.
+An implementation plan outlines the 52 projects that the board implements each year.

 The evidence used to develop the plan

-The plan is supported by a library of evidence (search for AMLR NRM Board).
-This library catalogues the evidence that was used to develop the plan.
+The plan is supported by a library that catalogues the evidence used to develop the plan.
 The library is continually added to as new and better information becomes available.

 Consulting the community to review the plan